neophob/PixelController/README.md

 ### Advanced PixelController configuration

-There are a lot of options in the `config.properties` file.
-I describe some examples; PixelController updates all Visuals depending on the Sound input.
+There are a lot of options in the `config.properties` file, here I describ some options.

+PixelController updates all Visuals depending on the **sound input**.
 If a beat is detected, the Visuals are updated faster.
 You can disable this behavior by setting this option:

     #=========================
     #enable pixelcontroller sound analyzer (disable it if you don't have a sound card)